top of page

 Eardrum repair is a surgical procedure used to fix a hole or tear in the eardrum (tympanic membrane).

-Glue ear or also know as ('otitis media with effusion') is a condition where fluid builds up inside your middle ear and becomes thick and sticky.
-It is common in young children and often occurs after a cold or an ear infection.
+Glue ear, also known as otitis media with effusion, is a condition where fluid builds up inside the middle ear and becomes thick and sticky.
+It is common in young children and often follows a cold or ear infection.

 Grommets